 - Windows PCs

 PlayStation Vue is pricey when compared to the competition, and we can’t help but wonder if anyone really needs the number of channels its packages cram in.
-Then again, it’s the only live TV streaming service to offer a robust cloud DVR and the ability to pause, rewind, and fast-forward live programming (for now, Sling TV has a cloud DVR in beta), plus it features flexibility in terms of the number of users who can access the same account simultaneously.
+Then again, its robust cloud DVR and time-shifting features outclass most of its rivals.
+Vue also features flexibility in terms of the number of users who can access the same account simultaneously.
 These are handy features many users crave from their streaming services.

-For those who own a PlayStation console, and don’t mind paying a little extra, PlayStation Vue may just be your best bet for a streaming service with hefty channel packages.
+For those who own a PlayStation console, and don’t mind paying a little extra, PlayStation Vue may just be your best bet for a streaming service with hefty channel packages — especially if you’re already subscribed to PlayStation Plus.
 Otherwise, you may want to shop around a bit.

 - Cord-cutting 101: How to quit cable for online streaming video